 Yes, you can wear a miniskirt in the middle of January.
 Pro tip from Coterie member Katie Sturino: Pair it with some over-the-knee boots and a long coat to give it a wintry vibe.
 (Of course, you can also add some sheer tights if your legs tend to get chilly.)

 It's time to pull your fave summer dresses from storage.
-Just layer them under a cozy knit, toss on some tall boots and you’re good to go.
+Just layer them under a cozy knit or jacket, toss on some tall boots and you’re good to go.

 Who says pastels are appropriate only in spring?
 Bring on the robin’s-egg blues, delicate lilacs and pale greens for a look that evokes a frosted winter wonderland.